rawatanimesh/angular-progress-bar/README.md

 ```

 ### Selector Properties
-Property `barProperties` accepts JSON object which will customize the progress bar according to user choice.
+Property `barProperties` accepts JSON object which customize the progress bar according to user choice.

 You can send value `linear` for linear bar and `radial` for radial bar with `barType` key.

 Key `progress` can have value between 0 to 100.